ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For C1-Ultra, the following errata build flags are defined :

+-  ``ERRATA_C1ULTRA_3324333``: This applies erratum 3324333 workaround to
+   C1-Ultra CPU.
+This needs to be enabled for revision r0p0 and is fixed in r1p0.

 -  ``ERRATA_C1ULTRA_3502731``: This applies erratum 3502731 workaround to
    C1-Ultra CPU.
 This needs to be enabled for revision r0p0 and is fixed in r1p0.